Directory of Sustainable Eco Lodges and Tours

 Sustainable Travel Between Canada, the US, and Mexico

-Train: the most eco-friendly long-distance option
+Train: This is the most eco-friendly long-distance option.

 • Canada: VIA Rail offers long-distance trains; one route is between Toronto and Vancouver.